Ludovic Chaker: Independent MP candidate

+First general secretary of En Marche!

-In 2015 he joined Emmanuel Macron's team and became the first general secretary of his party, En Marche ! and its first official employee.
+In 2015 he joined Emmanuel Macron's team and became the first general secretary of his party, En Marche! and its first official employee.
 He was then appointed as deputy general secretary and coordinator of Macron's campaign operations for the 2017 French presidential election.
 He was often described as a senior staffer in the candidate's team and one of its closest advisors, earning the nickname of "ninja of logistics".

+Advisor to the French President

 After the election of Macron to the presidency, Chaker was appointed to the Military Staff of the President.
 Several media outlets identified him as close to Alexandre Benalla and compared him to the character of intelligence officer Malotru in the TV series The Bureau - a comparison reinforced by the fact that Chaker speaks Arabic fluently after living in Cairo.

-After a reorganization of the presidential staff, he became the advisor to the Chief of the Military Staff of the President of the Republic, tasked with coordinating with the different services of the presidency and delivering notes and strategic analyses.
+Following the appointment of a new Chief of Staff to the President of the Republic on July 7, 2020, he became advisor to the President on strategic defense and security issues until October 2022.

+Military career

+Deputy Delegate General for Armaments

+On October 5, 2022, he was appointed Deputy Director of Strategic Anticipation for the Delegate General for Armaments, at the proposal of the Minister for the Armed Forces in the Council of Ministers.

+He developed the strategic function of knowledge, understanding, and anticipation within the Direction générale de l'armement, with responsibility for emerging threats, cognitive warfare, and countering information manipulation in France and abroad, and contributed to the Red Team Défense and RADAR programs.

+Arms Officers' Corps

+An officer in the Arms Officers' Corps Operational Reserve since 2004, he has been promoted regularly, becoming: